Website icon Xpert.Digital

 Loss of market share

-European companies could lose further ground, leading to job losses and economic downturn.
+European companies could lose further ground, which could lead to job losses and economic downturn.

 Strategic dependencies